f5devcentral/f5-automation-config-converter/docs/userguide/troubleshooting.rst

 | For example: ``docker run --rm -v "$PWD":/app/data:Z -p 8080:8080 f5-automation-config-converter:1.0.0  serve``

-| The ACC container runs as the "node" user, not as root.
-This can prevent ACC from having permissions to create a new file outside of the container.
+| The BIG-IP ACC container runs as the "node" user, not as root.
+This can prevent BIG-IP ACC from having permissions to create a new file outside of the container.
-| Create the output file prior to running ACC and change the permissions on it.
+| Create the output file prior to running BIG-IP ACC and change the permissions on it.
 | **Note:** This will open read/write permissions on the output file.
 |
 * ``touch output.json``